jahio/bullshit/readme.md

 # Interview Questions and Answers

-Whenever you interview for a programming job, there's the inevitable "tech screen" phase where you're presented with what interviewers think is a "unique challenge".
+Whenever interviewing for a programming job, there's the inevitable "tech screen" phase where you're presented with what interviewers think is a "unique challenge".
 This may happen more than once during the process.
 Interviewers claim these are necessary to test the candidate's ability to perform the job, but often the